jeremyandrews/Argus-app/memory-bank/progress.md

   - Testing fixes for data integrity issues

 ## Recently Completed

+- ✅ **Persistent Storage Implementation for SwiftData Testing**
+  - Transitioned from in-memory to persistent storage for SwiftData container
+  - Created dedicated test database "ArgusTestDB.store" in documents directory
+  - Enhanced reset functionality to specifically target test database files
+  - Simplified architecture by removing dual-mode support and test mode toggle
+  - Updated UI to display storage location and mode with clear visual indicators
+  - Maintained fallback to in-memory storage if persistent storage creation fails

+- ✅ **SwiftData Performance Validation**
+  - Enhanced test interface with batch creation capabilities (1-10 articles at once)
+  - Implemented performance metrics to measure article creation throughput
+  - Verified that SwiftData efficiently handles batched operations in background tasks
+  - Confirmed that hundreds of articles can be processed with proper batching strategies
+  - Documented optimal patterns for background processing with SwiftData

 - ✅ **Topic Switching Optimization**
   - Implemented direct database access path for topics using DatabaseCoordinator